akhil3002/Smart-Railway-Surveillance-System/README.md

 # 🚉 Smart Railway Surveillance System

 An AI-powered surveillance system for enhancing safety and security at railway stations.
-This project integrates face recognition, weapon detection, trespassing detection, and a unified system with a Tkinter UI and Flask API alerts.
+This project integrates face recognition, weapon detection, trespassing detection, and a unified system with a Tkinter UI and Fast API alerts.

 # 🔍 Features